 .

-(a) The Lenders shall, in proportion to their respective Commitments on demand fully indemnify the Agent and the Arranger and their respective officers, employees and affiliates (collectively, the “Agency Indemnitees”) against any cost, expense or liability sustained or incurred by any of the Agency Indemnitees in their respective capacities as Agent or Arranger as a consequence of or in connection with complying with any instructions from the Lenders or otherwise sustained or incurred in their respective capacities as Agent and/or Arranger in connection with the Operative Documents or its respective duties, obligations and responsibilities under the Operative Documents, except to the extent that they are sustained or incurred    principally as a result of the gross negligence or willful misconduct of such Agency Indemnitee as finally determined by a court having jurisdiction.
+(a) The Lenders shall, in proportion to their respective Commitments on demand fully indemnify the Agent, the Co-Agents and the Arranger and their respective officers, employees and affiliates (collectively, the “Agency Indemnitees”) against any cost, expense or liability sustained or incurred by any of the Agency Indemnitees in their respective capacities as Agent, Co-Agent or Arranger as a consequence of or in connection with complying with any instructions from the Lenders or otherwise sustained or incurred in their respective capacities as Agent, Co-Agent and/or Arranger in connection with the Operative Documents or its respective duties, obligations and responsibilities under the Operative Documents, except to the extent that they are sustained or incurred    principally as a result of the gross negligence or willful misconduct of such Agency Indemnitee as finally determined by a court having jurisdiction.

 (b) The provisions of Section 14.8(a) shall not affect the obligations of the Trust to indemnify the Agency Indemnitees pursuant to Article XXV and the Trust will reimburse each Lender on demand for any payment made by such Lender pursuant to Section 14.8(a) that is the subject of an indemnification by the Trust pursuant to Article XXV.